paulhoule/gastrodon/docs/api.rst

    These methods run quickly because they do not depend on the fronted RDF Graph; these are appropriate to use by callers such as `apply` methods and variants used in Pandas and similar software.

-   .. automethod:: toPython
+   .. automethod:: to_python
    .. automethod:: namespaces
    .. automethod:: ns_part
    .. automethod:: local_part
    .. automethod:: short_name
-   .. automethod:: in_namespace
+   .. automethod:: is_ok_qname

 Endpoint Implementations
 ========================

+If you wish to use an `Endpoint` you must instantiate one of the following implementations.

 .. autoclass:: LocalEndpoint
    :members: